 \section{Introduction}

-Accident prediction and timely warnings are vital for improving road safety and minimizing loss of lives and damage to property.
-Advanced Driver Assistance Systems (ADAS) play a crucial role in supporting human drivers, particularly in anticipating potential accidents before they happen.
-While many existing systems depend on a range of sensors such as LiDAR, radar, and GPS, relying solely on dashcam video input presents a more cost-effective and easily deployable solution.
-In this work, we tackle the challenging task of predicting imminent accidents using only dashcam footage.
-We analyze limitations in current methods and explore strategies to enhance their effectiveness.
-Our findings highlight significant potential to advance the current state-of-the-art in vision-based accident anticipation systems.
+Accident prediction and timely warnings are vital for improving road safety by reducing injuries, fatalities, and property damage.
+Advanced driver assistance systems (ADAS) support human drivers by identifying potential hazards and are particularly valuable when they can anticipate accidents before they occur.
+Furthermore, accident anticipation provides an additional safety layer in autonomous vehicles~\cite{malawade2022spatiotemporal,fang2023vision, kumamoto2025aat}.
+While many existing systems depend on multiple sensors such as LiDAR, radar, and GPS, relying solely on dash-cam video offers a more cost-effective and easily deployable alternative.
+In this work, we address the problem of early accident anticipation using only dash-cam footage.
+We examine the limitations of existing methods and propose strategies to address them, thereby advancing vision-based accident anticipation.